gamefootage/ben-kellys-personal-portfolio/README.md

 >    - ### Recruitment Agent Goals
 >       1. As a recruitment agent, I would like to be able to navigate to the information about Ben that shows he is capable of doing the job I am trying to allocate to him.
 >       2. As a recruitment agent, I would like to be able to show this site to the company that is using me as a medium as evidence of the work Ben can do.
->       3. As a recruitment agent, I would like to be able to find easily and clearly Ben's skills and work history, to show to companys looking to employ.
+>       3. As a recruitment agent, I would like to be able to find easily and clearly Ben's skills and work history, to show to companyies looking to employ.
->       4. As a recruitment agent, I would like relvant links to Ben's accounts for myself and the company hiring to determine Ben's reliability and trustworthiness.
+>       4. As a recruitment agent, I would like relevant links to Ben's accounts for myself and the company hiring to determine Ben's reliability and trustworthiness.

 - ## Design
    - ### **Colour Scheme**
       * The main background colour of the site is a slate gray (#2c2c2c).
       * The other main colours are red, yellow, blue and green.
-      * The gradients on images are of the main colour varities moving from bottom to top getting darker as it rises.
+      * The gradients on images are of the main colour variaties moving from bottom to top getting darker as it rises.
-      * The colours in the skill section buttons are taken from the logos of the teams I played on of the sport buttons and CodeInstitute red for the technology button.
+      * The colours in the skill section buttons are taken from the logos of the teams I played on for the sport buttons and CodeInstitute red for the technology button.
     - ### **Typography**
       * The main fonts I use are Bebas Neue, Julius Sans One, and Source Sans Pro, I got them from [Google Fonts](https://fonts.google.com).
       * Source Sans Pro is a clean sans-serif typeface, I like it's readability in small font sizes, whereas Bebas Neue and Julius Sans One is better in larger sizes.
 Bebas Neue I use for section headers, and Julius Sans One for medium size text.
 My fallback font is sans-serif.